top of page

 A short, simple challenge to help you finish the month feeling grounded.

-The ‘3 x 10’ Routine (7 days)
+The ‘3 x 10’ Routine (7 Days)

 Do the following each day:

-1. 10 minutes of movement
+1. 10 Minutes of Movement

 Stay in RPE 9–13.

-2. 10 minutes of tidying or sorting
+2. 10 Minutes of Tidying or Sorting

 Small wins build momentum.

-3. 10 minutes of calm
+3. 10 Minutes of Calm

+That’s it.
 A simple 30-minute daily reset.

 5. Two Book Recommendations for the Season